dema-trading-ai/docs/docs/your_first_strategy/results_explained.md

 * **Longest trade duration**: trade with the longest duration between opening and closing.

 * **Sharpe ratio (90d / 3y)**: Sharpe ratio for a timeperiod of 90 days and 3 years.
-Defaults to the timeperiod selected if it isn't long enough.
+Defaults to the timeperiod in the config file if it isn't long enough.

 * **Sortino ratio (90d / 3y)**: Sortino ratio for a timeperiod of 90 days and 3 years.
-Defaults to the timeperiod selected if it isn't long enough.
+Defaults to the timeperiod in the config file if it isn't long enough.

 * **Winning weeks (W/D/L)**: amount of weeks where the profits from the strategy outperformed the BTC/USDT marketchange.
 W/D/L indicating how many weeks where labeled as Wins, Losses and Draws